sidNan21/Scarab-Investment-Research/README.md

 A Dash based web-application designed to provide novice investors a "one-stop-shop" for researching popular equities

-+ Provides timeseries data of price over the lifetime of the equity using Plotly.py
++ Provides time-series data of price for the selected equity using Plotly.py
-+ Supplies relevant statistics to the equity being researched via the IEX and Quandl APIs
++ Supplies relevant statistics to the equity being researched via the IEX API
 + Showcases up-to-date headlines on researched companies using News API
-+ Highlights popular and commonly traded equities based on statistically analyzed market movements
++ Utilizes Machine Learning models to predict next day price for the selected equity using scikit-learn
 + Allows users to take notes and save articles during research

 ## References